“Sensitivy will always be our greatest gift.”

 Courtney believes that optimal health and wellness are a fundamental human right and mind-body medicine can provide safe, affordable access for healing mind, body, and spirit.
 After graduating with a bachelor’s degree in psychology from the University of Montana, Courtney worked in the field of mental health as a counselor with a strong focus on social justice in Seattle, Washington.
 As a long-time multi-sport athlete, Courtney knew personally there was a therapeutic connection between mental health and physical movement, but psychology was only beginning to explore the benefits of the mind-body connection at the time.

-In her career as a mental health counselor and affordable housing specialist, Courtney continued to explore the psychological healing aspects of the mind-body connection herself through different creative modalities such as dreamwork, expressive writing, and the movement practices of Pilates and yoga.
+In her career as a mental health counselor and affordable housing specialist, Courtney continued to explore the psychological and emotional healing aspects of the mind-body connection herself through different creative modalities such as dreamwork, expressive writing, and the movement practices of Pilates and yoga.
 Working at a regional trauma center that primarily used medication management for acute crises, Courtney thought healing work needed to be more compassionate, holistic, and individualized.
 She won awards for these efforts in the Seattle community.
 In 2003 she received the “Best Community Service” award for her approach.
 This work fostered a new type of supportive mental-health housing program, now known as the compassionate care model.

 Holistic Medicine and Sensory Healing